Death and funeral of Pope Francis: Funeral

+The funeral cortege in the streets of Rome.

+The casket arrives at Santa Maria Maggiore.

 Proceedings began with the Camerlengo, Kevin Farrell, presiding over the rite of ascertainment of death in the papal chapel.
-A papal funeral has traditionally been an elaborate affair, but Francis approved plans to simplify the rubrics of the Ordo Exsequiarum Romani Pontificis, the liturgical book detailing the rites of a papal funeral.
-He opted for a basic wooden coffin lined with zinc and ended the tradition of popes being buried in three coffins (cypress, lead, and elm) and placing the pope's body on a raised platform for public viewing.
+A papal funeral has traditionally been an elaborate affair, but Francis approved plans to simplify the rubric of the Ordo Exsequiarum Romani Pontificis, the liturgical book detailing the rites of a papal funeral.
+He opted for a basic wooden coffin lined with zinc and ended the tradition of popes being buried in three coffins (cypress, lead, and oak) and placing the pope's body on a raised platform for public viewing.

 On 25 April, Francis's coffin was sealed during a liturgical rite which began an hour after the lying in state ended.
 Controversy broke out after Roger Mahony, the former Archbishop of Los Angeles who was relieved of his office in 2013 due to mishandling of clerical sexual abuse, played a role in the ceremonies as the senior cardinal-priest in Rome, closing the lid of the papal coffin.
 A text summarising the pope's life (rogitum) was placed in his coffin.
 After the Litany of the Saints, the patriarchs, archbishops, and metropolitans of the Eastern Catholic Churches stood beside the coffin of Pope Francis for the Supplicatio Ecclesiae Orientalium (formerly known as the Officio Defectorum in Byzantine liturgy).
 After thrice chanting the Paschal troparion and chanting prayers, Patriarch Youssef Absi censed the coffin.